cyraxjoe/pypfop/README.rst

 Skeletons
 ^^^^^^^^^

-The previous examples are really just a fragment a document to be able to generate a full document with metadata, paper size, margins, etc. To avoid the repetitive work to write this kind of base document pypfop have the notion of skeleton documents, the purpose if this documents is to be inherited at each template, at the time the only implemented skeleton is in ``pypfop/skeletons/mako/letter-portrait-base.fo.mako``, which include place-holders for metadata about the document and two regions, body and footer, with a few defaults, which of course can be overwritten with the appropriate parameters.
+The previous examples are just fragments of a document.
+To be able to fully generate a document with metadata, paper size, margins, etc and to avoid the repetitive work to write this kind of *base document* pypfop have the notion of *skeleton documents*, the purpose if this documents are to be inherited at each template, at the time the implemented skeleton are:

+ - ``pypfop/skeletons/mako/A4-landscape.fo.mako``
+ - ``pypfop/skeletons/mako/A4-portrait.fo.mako``
+ - ``pypfop/skeletons/mako/letter-landscape.fo.mako``
+ - ``pypfop/skeletons/mako/letter-portrait.fo.mako``

+those include place-holders for:

+Metadata:

+ - title
+ - author
+ - subject
+ - GENERATOR (by default "PyPFOP")

+There is also a  mako block called ``rfooter`` and the body of your template will be the body of the document.

+You don't have to define anything else than the body of your own document but you still have the option to override any of the metadata and your own footer region.

 To be a fully functional template for pypfop the previous table need to be like this.